This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-One cent coins have also had various metal composition standards over the years.
-Until 1982, for example, pennies were mostly copper – in fact, they were about 95% copper through the early 1980s.
-Then, in an effort to lower minting costs, the U.S. Mint used a cheaper metal composition consisting almost entirely of zinc.
+- After 1982, in an effort to lower minting costs, the U.S. Mint used a cheaper metal composition consisting almost entirely of zinc.
 Each zinc cent has a very thin layer of copper so the newer one-cent coins look similar to their earlier, copper-dominant counterpart.

 What Are Non Business Strike Coins Made From?

 Coins that aren’t business strike can include proof coins, as well as other types of special issue coins.

 These special issue coins may be made from either an alternative, pricier metal — or they’re simply the regular metallic composition.

 Proofs are sometimes struck in both the regular-issue metal and special-issue composition.
 An example of this includes proof Washington quarters — which are struck in regular copper-nickel clad and special 90% silver composition.